 12. Critical Thinking

-The critical thinking competency boils down to problem-solving and the ability to analyze a situation.
-This is most likely already a prevalent skill you’ve been developing for years.
-But it’s always possible to develop this skill through personal and professional experiences.
+The critical thinking competency boils down to problem-solving and the ability to analyze a situation, which is most likely already a prevalent skill you’ve been developing for years.
+It’s always possible to develop this skill through personal and professional experiences.

 If you choose to take a gap year before medical school, for instance, you can take your critical thinking and problem-solving to the next level with premed gap year jobs.
 Then, in your medical school application gap year essay, you can share specific examples of how you demonstrated critical thinking and problem-solving in your job.